vineet-panchal/interview-cheatsheet/machine-learning/2_supervised_learning_classification.md

 ## Problem with large number of partitions
+- if you split too finely (like by Customer ID), every node becomes pure (one record each).
+- that's called ***overfitting***, the tree memorizes data instead of learning patterns

 - Node impurity measures tend to prefer splits that result in large number of partitions, each being small but pure

 <img width="546" height="131" alt="Image" src="https://github.com/user-attachments/assets/6b843235-6b4c-4139-9818-edd039b597ea" />

 ## Gain Ratio
+- to fix overfitting, we use Gain Ratio, which adjusts for splits that create too many tiny branches
 ```
 Gain Ratio = Gain(split) / Split Info